 Do you have any additional questions about visiting Alonissos or the surrounding Sporades islands?
 Please don’t hesitate to contact me.

-I have lived in Pagrati, Athens for over three years now.
+I have lived in Pagrati, Athens for over four years now.
 I am happy to assist with any questions that you may have.